mikexliu/stack/README.md

 ##Restrictions
 * The resource's package must be separate from the container's package.
-* The container must have a default constructor.
-This means to use `guice`, fields must be at least package private.
+* The container must have a constructor with zero arguments.
+This means to use `@Inject`, fields must be at least package private.
+* The api.prefix in the properties must match all @Path prefix.
+Example: if api.prefix=api, then all @Path must begin with "/api/"

 ##Example
 `git clone https://github.com/mikexliu/stack.git`